 (b) the receiving body has the same rights and remedies in respect of that interest as the transferring body had.

-(2) The Registrar of Titles, on being requested to do so and on delivery of any relevant certificate of title or instrument and certificate of an authorized APRA officer, must make any amendments in the Register that are necessary because of the operation of this Division.
+(2) The Registrar of Titles, on being requested to do so and on delivery of any relevant certificate of title or instrument and certificate of an authorised APRA officer, must make any amendments in the Register that are necessary because of the operation of this Division.

-13. Certificates in relation to other assets
+13. Certificates in relation to assets other than land

 (1) This section applies if —